City with world's most expensive housing asks: what to do with 40,000 empty quarantine units? | News Channel 3-12

 However, a Development Bureau spokesperson added that the units at Penny’s Bay and Kai Tak were “structurally designed for a life cycle of 50 years” and confirmed that they are designed to be “dismantled, transported and reused in other locations.”

+“To assume a leading role in land supply, the government has committed itself to a robust land supply strategy to meet demand and build up the land reserve through a multi-pronged approach, including, for example, the development of two strategic growth areas, namely the new supply of over 3,000 hectares of developable land in the Northern Metropolis and the reclamation of 1,000 hectares off Kau Yi Chau (island); and the expedition of the pace of urban renewal.

+“As announced in the 2023-24 Budget, in respect of land for private housing alone, we will secure land of a scale which nearly doubles that of the previous five-year period for the production of no less than 72,000 private housing units in the coming five years, and make the land available to the market through the annual Land Sale Programs and railway property developments.”

-For now, anyone hoping for a glimpse into the government’s thinking at the closing ceremony for Penny’s Bay earlier this month is likely to have been disappointed.
+Still, anyone who watched the closing ceremony for Penny’s Bay earlier this month would have been disappointed if they were hoping for a glimpse into what its future might hold.

-A band played “Auld Lang Syne” as its gates closed and Michael Cheuk, the Undersecretary for Security, placed a giant cut-out padlock on its bars.
+As its gates closed, a band played “Auld Lang Syne” and Michael Cheuk, the Undersecretary for Security, placed a giant cut-out padlock on its bars.

 “Penny’s Bay quarantine camp has accomplished its mission,” Cheuk told the crowd.

-Note: This article has been updated to include a response by Hong Kong’s Development Bureau